ruehlef/ribbon/README.md

 usage: test_ribbon.py [-h] [--file FILE] [--links [LINKS ...]] [--max-bands MAX_BANDS] [--max-size MAX_SIZE] [--max-steps MAX_STEPS] [--max-tries MAX_TRIES]
                       [--use-checks] [--save-images] [--verbose VERBOSE] [--weights WEIGHTS]

-Check for sliceness using a random walk to construct the bands.
+Check for ribbonness using a random walk to construct the bands.
+Note that all arguments should be entered in single quotes ''.

 optional arguments:
   -h, --help             show this help message and exit